indextwo/jquery-confettibutton/README.md

 jQuery Confetti Button
 ============================

 Ever wanted to add some luminosity to your links?
-Brashness to your buttons?
-Clinquant to your CTA?
+Brashness to your buttons? _Clinquant_ to your CTA?
 Or some glitz & glamour to anything else, for that matter?
-Then you need to get you some CONFETTI.
+Then you need to get you some **CONFETTI**.

-Confetti Button is a teeny little (1.02kb minified) plugin that you can call against any DOM element (although smaller things like buttons & image containers tend to work best) to instantly add a fizzy flume of confetti.
+**Confetti Button** is a teeny little (1.02kb minified) plugin that you can call against any DOM element (although smaller things like buttons & image containers tend to work best) to instantly add a fizzy flume of confetti.

 ### Prerequisites

-At a minimum, Confetti Button requires jQuery 1.6.0 to be included, and the accompanying CSS stylesheet to be included within your page:
+At a minimum, **Confetti Button** requires jQuery 1.6.0 to be included, and the accompanying CSS stylesheet to be included within your page:

 ```html